Dangerous Beauty | |||||||||

 Media Types | DVD | ||||||||

-Presumed to be the true story of Veronica Franco, a famous courtesan (high-end whore/prostitute) who was known as a poetess.
-She went into the whoring business because in Venice of that time you either were an object owned by your husband, and were obedient, shallow, ignorant, etc. -- or you could become educated if you became a high end hooker.
+Presumed to be the true story of Veronica Franco, a famous courtesan (high-end prostitute) who was a published poetess.
+She went into the courtesan business because in Venice of that time you either were an object owned by your husband, and were obedient, shallow, ignorant, etc. -- or you could become educated if you became a courtesan.
 She went the latter route because her mother helped her (having been one herself).
 She spent much time learning literature and all about physical love, and all the tricks of the trade.
 She became a master of it, as well as prized for her wit and intelligence.
-She saved Venice by screwing the King of England.
-Then she was denounced as a whore by the Inquisition and put on trial, and her eloquent speech in her moral defense is one of the great speeches of the cinemal.
+She saved Venice by sexually satisfying the King of England.
+Then she was denounced as a whore by the Inquisition and put on trial, and her eloquent speech in her moral defense is one of the great speeches of the cinema.

 The world is a horrible split of conventional marital morality vs. honest but promiscuous morality.
 The way to live requires one sacrifice one's body for one's soul.